Smarter HVAC Oversight for Apartment Communities

 How It Works

-Airsenz monitors the two most critical components in each apartment’s split HVAC system:
+Airsenz monitors the two highest-impact components in each apartment’s split HVAC system:

 By measuring electrical behavior and refrigerant performance, Airsenz detects stress, inefficiency, and early failure patterns often weeks before comfort is affected.